kelseyfrose/wsc-workshop/README.md

 but I can't speak to how thorough the Windows/Linux resources are.
 Please seek out other resources if you run into trouble!</i>

-1) Have a Text Editor or IDE ready.
-I will be doing the workshop in Visual Studio Code, but feel free to use your favorite editor.
+1) <strong> Have a Text Editor or IDE ready. </strong> I will be doing the workshop in Visual Studio Code, but feel free to use your favorite editor.
 If you need to download one, I recommend Visual Studio Code (it's free):

 	* Visual Studio Code: https://code.visualstudio.com/download

-2) Install Node and npm.
-Instructions are for Mac, see Linux/Windows resources below.
+2) <strong> Install Node and npm. </strong> Instructions are for Mac, see Linux/Windows resources below.

     <i>You'll need <strong>XCode</strong> and <strong>Homebrew</strong> before you install Node.
 Homebrew is a package manager for Mac OS that makes installing software easier. </i>